Paparoa ranges in the evening light

 The Paparoa Wildlife Trust monitors great spotted kiwi/roroa (Apteryx haastii) and blue duck/whio (Hymenolaimus malacorhynchos) in the Croesus/ Moonlight area.
 These birds have been in dramatic decline in this area and the Trust aims to reverse this trend.

-The project now has a total of 220 stoat traps in the Paparoas, spanning some 22km, that are serviced by members of the Trust on a regular basis.
+The project has over 1400 traps over an area of 13,000 ha across the Southern Paparoas.
+These are serviced by members of the Trust on a regular basis.

 In the early days of European settlement, tracks known as 'pack tracks' or 'bridle paths' were built to open up the back blocks for mining, farming, tourism and other commerce.
 Horses were commonly used to access timber and mining sites, as well as transporting goods and equipment throughout the country.